tee-24/To-Do-List/README.md

 ## Future Implementations
  I would like to add more functionality to this app to allow users to set a deadline for tasks, arrange tasks in order of importance, and share tasks and collaborate with other users.

-## Future Implementations
- I would like to add more functionality to this app to allow users to set a deadline for tasks, arrange tasks in order of importance, and share tasks and collaborate with other users.

 # Technologies Used
 * Python3 - Delivers the structure and content for the game
 * Git - For version control